tbesson25/simulating_emissions_from_an_aircraft_engine/README.md

 # Turbofan Cycle Analysis and Emissions Modelling

-Python code developed for an MSc research project in Advanced Aeronautical Engineering at Imperial College London.
+Python-based turbofan engine performance and emissions modelling framework developed as part of an MSc research project in Advanced Aeronautical Engineering at Imperial College London.

-The project focuses on turbofan cycle analysis, engine performance and off-design modelling, fuel-flow prediction, and emissions analysis.
-Model results are compared with available ICAO reference data and further evaluated using statistical analysis.
+The model provides a modular framework for turbofan cycle analysis, operating-point and off-design simulations, fuel-flow prediction, emissions analysis, and comparison with ICAO reference data.
+Results can be analysed across multiple engine configurations and visualised through dedicated plotting and results-processing modules.

 ## Main scripts